harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

 	This documentation is a work in progress.

-Welcome to the Harman developer documentation.
-Here you will find information about creating your app using HKWirelessHD SDK.

-HDWireless iOS SDK Documentations
+Overview
 ----------------------------------

-This documentation is organized into a few different chapters:
+This documentation is organized into a few different sections as follows:

-`HKWHub Specification`_
+`Introduction`_
-    This chapter explains about the HKWHub App and its REST API Specification.
+    This section explains about the HKWirelessHD and its REST API Specification.

 ----

-.. _HKWHub Specification: hkwhub-spec.html
+.. _Introduction: introduction.html

 ----